marian-margeta/gait-recognition/readme.md

 16. left wrist
 ```

-If you want to get raw heat maps that maps dense probability distribution for each pixel in image, use method `heat_maps` instead of method `joint_positions`.
+If you want to get raw heat-maps mapping dense probability distribution for each pixel in image, use method `heat_maps` instead of method `joint_positions`.
 This method returns heat maps with shape `(BATCH, HEIGHT, WIDTH, 16)`.

 #### Dummy pose estimation

-If you the script `dummy_pose_estimation.py`, the pose of a human in the dummy image */images/dummy.jpg* will be estimated and displayed in a new-created image - */images/dummy_pose.jpg*.
+If you run the script `dummy_pose_estimation.py`, the pose of a human in the dummy image */images/dummy.jpg* will be estimated and displayed in a new-created image */images/dummy_pose.jpg*.
 For doing this you must have the `matplotlib` package installed and have pre-trained model `MPII+LSP` stored in */models/MPII+LSP.ckpt* - for getting pre-trained models check the next section.
 The generated image in */images/dummy_pose.jpg* should look like this one:

 ![Dummy_pose](images/dummy_pose_gt.jpg)